 - your dependent child (this includes an adopted child) or

-If your family member is a permanent resident, they can live, study and work in Canada.
+If your family member can become a permanent resident, they can live, study and work in Canada.

 Sponsor your spouse, partner or dependent children

-If you are a Canadian citizen or permanent resident, you may sponsor your spouse, common-law partner or conjugal partner, or dependent children to come to Canada as permanent residents.
-Learn more about sponsoring your spouse, partner or children.
+If you are a citizen or permanent resident of Canada, you may be able to sponsor your spouse, common-law or conjugal partner, or dependent children to come to Canada as permanent residents.

 Sponsor your parents and grandparents

-If you are a citizen or permanent resident of Canada, you may be able to sponsor your parents or grandparents, to become permanent residents under the FC.
-Learn more about sponsoring your parents or grandparents.
+If you are a citizen or permanent resident of Canada, you may be able to sponsor your parents or grandparents to become permanent residents under the Family Class.

-Parent and grandparents may also be eligible to visit Canada for up to two years at a time under the Parent and Grandparent Super Visa.
-Learn more about the Parent and Grandparent Super Visa.
+Your parents and grandparents may also be eligible to visit Canada for up to two years at a time under the Parent and Grandparent Super Visa.

 Sponsor your adopted children and other eligible relatives

-If you are a citizen or permanent resident of Canada, you may be able to sponsor a relative to become a permanent resident under the FC.
-Learn more about sponsoring other eligible relatives.
+If you are a citizen or permanent resident of Canada, you may be able to sponsor a relative to become a permanent resident under the Family Class.